Le Phem Era

 Creative Development Program showing, Testing Nights.
 Photo courtesy of Testing Grounds.

 The residency was used to research archival processes alongside explorative printing and collage.
 The content used was a growing archive of phone photos that have been taken over years, each photo consisting of ephemeral signage extracted from public urban environments.
-The method of documentation highlights the problems with archives including chance, narrow selection and re-contextualisation.
-The collection features an interesting array of typographic forms, further exaggerated by the casual form of documentation, that present contradictions between the percieved authority of the written (and printed) word and the odd types of logic, localised problem solving and ornamentation present in commercial signage.

 In addition to the residency, workshops were attended for riso printing, paper making and screen printing using the riso machine.
 Paper was made from recycled cardboard as well as an experimentation in using fallen plant matter, made in collaboration with Sam Emery.